Below the Clouds

 Nature, I began to understand, is where time and place meet.
 It is Hashem’s interface between the two.
 Weather can unite distant places or divide adjacent ones.
 Clouds can obscure while sunlight waits just above.
 What we experience depends not only on where we stand, but on when, and on whether we are willing to move.

-That morning, I learned that endurance, like faith, requires motion.
+That morning, I learned something simple and lasting.
 Sometimes you wake inside the cloud.
-Sometimes the light is already there, waiting above it.
+Sometimes the light is already there, waiting beneath it.
 Wisdom is learning when to descend.

 Inside the cloud